NinjadenMu/Python-Chess-Engine/README.md

 # Python-Chess-Engine
  A UCI chess engine written in Python
-A chess engine compatible with the UCI protocol using alpha/beta search and a simple eval function.
+ This engine is compatible with the UCI protocol and uses alpha/beta search with a simple eval function based on bitboards.
 It'll probably be named searchlock in the future.